seidelj/uchicago_pgg/README.md

 ```

 #### A few last steps.
 From your Heroku apps dashboard at heroku.com, you should uprade your dynos using the resources tab.
 In the original experiment, I used 1x Professional Dynos.
 Make sure you activate a dyno for the "worker".
 Use a lower-tiered dyno at your own risk as it could affect performance.
+Also, you can easily turn 'dynos' on and off through the Heroku dashboard when the application is not in use and you'll only be charged for when they are in use.

 At this point, you are ready to run the experiment in the lab!